yuqitanyq/tp/docs/DeveloperGuide.md

   * 1a1.
 LibTask shows an error message.

-  Use case resumes from step 1
+  Use case resumes from step 1.

 * 1b.
 No books match the given query.

   * 1b1.
-LibTask shows an empty list.</br>
+LibTask shows an empty list.

-  Use case ends
+  Use case ends.

 * 1c.
 More than search parameter was provided.